CBDOO at your service

 Some scientific studies claim that THC has effects on insomnia, appetite, muscle spasms (multiple sclerosis), glaucoma and anxiety.

-The combined use of CBD and THC is potentially more effective than separate use.
+The joint use of CBD and THC potentially produces more effects than separate use.

 For example, in a study from California Pacific Medical Center, researchers found that the combination of CBD and THC produced greater antitumor effects when applied to breast and brain cancer cell lines than when used alone.
 The study also found that patients suffering from cancer-related pain had better tolerance to drugs combining THC and CBD.

-The CBD molecule is generally well tolerated and does not cause dangerous side effects. side effects.
+The CBD molecule is generally well tolerated and does not cause dangerous side effects.
 As indicated by the WHO, it can cause :

-.
 However, these effects are fairly rare and do not last over time, even with heavy consumption.
-What's more, CBD can even attenuate the negative effects of THC
+What's more, CBD can even mitigate the negative effects of THC.

 Unlike CBD, THC can have a number of serious side effects, some of which may be irreversible.